Going for mangina. And succeeding.

 Film is saved by the fact it never goes for punchlines, but for humor, and finds a little poignancy as well.

-Suddenly – Nicole Kidman, in a hilarious, broad role as Devlin, the snooty girl from high school.
-After her wide variety of work, serious and otherwise, she can afford to relax and phone in this clichéd stereotype for our enjoyment.
+Suddenly – Nicole Kidman, in a hilarious, broad role as Devlin, the snooty girl from high school, with Dave Matthews the Musician cameoing as her ambiguously-gay husband.
+After her wide variety of work, serious and otherwise, Nicole can afford to relax and phone in this clichéd stereotype for our enjoyment.
 She used to be another woman who pissed me off, and by pissed me off, I mean… well, you know…

 Sting features heavily on the soundtrack with remixes of Police songs and his own material.
 Better than hearing lame covers sung by young chicks trying to sound “sensual.”

-Either you can scratch out your eyes with all these done-to-death tropes, or you can enjoy yourself by doing what Sandler himself seems to be doing bemusedly, looking amazed that he’s been paid to do yet another Adam Sandler film – just go with it.
+Either you can scratch out your eyes with all these done-to-death tropes and contradictions and incognizant reactions, or you can enjoy yourself by doing what Sandler himself seems to be doing bemusedly, looking amazed that he’s been paid to do yet another Adam Sandler film – just go with it.